bilgecansen/CJS-pop/README.md

 ## 3. Projections and Plotting

-The plots and population projections in Şen and Akçakaya et al. (2019) can be reproduced with **Plots.R**.
+The plots and population projections in Şen and Akçakaya (in review) can be reproduced with **Plots.R**.
 Change the working directory in the begining of the document as necessary.